jano31415/CLRS/data_intensive_applications/README.md

 Graph DataBases: Consisting of nodes and edges and fast traversal of the graph is possible.
 Every node and edge can store additional data key value.

+Cypher: query language for neo4j.
+You can do queries where you can say follow the edges until you find something.
+Since this path can have different length this is similar to a variable amount of joins in sql which needs recursive join feature.

+triple storage: (joe, likes, Anna) only stores subject, predicate, object like edges or attributes of an object.

+semantic web: idea to create a standard machine readable format and all websites store their data in that format to be easily readable.

+## Chapter 3: Storage and Retrieval